gianni-rosato/svt-av1-psy/README.md

 - Disable film grain denoising by default, as it often harms visual fidelity. (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/commit/8b39b41df9e07bbcdbd19ea618762c5db3353c03)**)
 - Default to Tune 2 (SSIM) instead of Tune 1 (PSNR), as it reliably outperforms Tune 1 perceptually & throughout trusted metrics.
 - Enable quantization matrices by default.
-- Set minimum QM level to 0 by default.
 - `--enable-variance-boost` enabled by default.

 *We are not in any way affiliated with the Alliance for Open Media or any upstream SVT-AV1 project contributors who have not also contributed here.*